 China Health Insurance

 Pacific Prime is Asia’s leading health insurance intermediary, and has served over 120,000 clients in 130 countries.
-Equipped with a wealth of expertise, our award winning team of experienced and qualified advisors provide specialist insurance solutions to expats in China from our Shanghai and Beijing offices.
+Equipped with a wealth of expertise, our award winning team of experienced and qualified advisors provide specialist insurance solutions including medical insurance and travel insurance to expats in China from our Shanghai and Beijing offices.

 We have created a guide to provide you with an overview on health insurance in China as well as to show the differences between public, private and international health care in Shanghai, covering the strengths and weaknesses of each system.
 You can click the download button below to access the FREE PDF.